scootcho/bitcoinj-bounties/README.md

 ---------------------
 To claim bounties you will need solid Java skills.

-Start working on a bounty by adding a comment on any issues in in this Github project, along with how long you need to finish it and you bitcoin address.
+Start working on a bounty by adding a comment on any issues in in this Github project, along with your bitcoin address and how long you need to finish it.
 This way, bounties can be claimed on a first-come first-served manner, but others may attempt it if the original claimer cannot finish it in a reasonable time.
-You will need to clone the original [*bitcoinj* project](https://github.com/bitcoinj/bitcoinj), implement the requirements referenced in the issue following [coding conventions](https://code.google.com/p/bitcoinj/wiki/CodingConventions) and providing [unit tests](http://en.wikipedia.org/wiki/Unit_testing).
-The create a [pull request](https://help.github.com/articles/using-pull-requests) and have it reviewed by Mike Hearn.
-Once accepted, we will pay out the bounty.
+You will need to clone the original [**bitcoinj** repository](https://github.com/bitcoinj/bitcoinj), implement the requirements referenced in the chosen issue.
+Having followed the [coding conventions](https://code.google.com/p/bitcoinj/wiki/CodingConventions) and provided [unit tests](http://en.wikipedia.org/wiki/Unit_testing) you then create a [pull request](https://help.github.com/articles/using-pull-requests) and have it reviewed by Mike Hearn.
+Once the pull request is accepted is to the upstream repository we will pay out the bounty.

 Here is a quick link to the issues: [bitcoinj bounties - issues](https://github.com/Btc4All/bitcoinj-bounties/issues)